 The classification of engineering Materials classification: ceramics, metals, polymers, elastomers, hybrids, natural materials, etc. The role of crystal structure and atomic/molecular bonding in determining the physical properties of Engineering Materials.
 The role of microstructure in determining the engineering properties of Engineering Materials.
 An introduction to processing–microstructure–property relationships.
 [6L]

 An overview of materials selection.
 The importance of resource management (materials and energy) and the need to design for end of life: re-use and recycling.
 [3L]

-Biomaterials – requirements, range of materials used from bio-inert to bioactive and resorbable.
+Bone as an example of hierarchically structured material.
+Biomaterials – requirements, range of materials used: bio-inert, bioactive and resorbable.
 Overview of applications, including Case Study – total hip replacement – stem, including coating, femoral head and cup [3L]

 |Assessment type||Unit of assessment||Weighting|